 This is why a simple drunk driving conviction is not a crime of moral turpitude.
 Under California law, no specific mental state must be proved for a DUI conviction.
 The only “elements” of the crime that must be proved are:

-- That the defendant drove a vehicle, and
+- That you drove a vehicle, and

 Historically, DUI causing injury or death was not a crime involving moral turpitude.
 This is because in order for a crime to be a CIMT, the statute defining that crime must set forth specific criminal intent.
 In the past, this required that a crime be committed either “willfully” (on purpose) or “knowingly,” meaning either that: